zhlhaohao/deepwiki-open/README.md

 ![DeepWiki Banner](screenshots/Deepwiki.png)

-**DeepWiki** is my own implementation attempt of DeepWiki, automatically creates beautiful, interactive wikis for any GitHub or GitLab repository!
+**DeepWiki** is my own implementation attempt of DeepWiki, automatically creates beautiful, interactive wikis for any GitHub, GitLab, or BitBucket repository!
 Just enter a repo name, and DeepWiki will:

 1. Analyze the code structure
 2. Generate comprehensive documentation